-The doctoral degree is non-coursework (48 dissertation credits).
+The doctoral degree requires 12 credits (9 required course credits and 3 approved elective credits) and 36 dissertation credits.
 Doctoral seminar and qualifying exam are also required, but the credits will not be assessed toward the degree.

 INDUSTRIAL ENGINEERING CURRICULUM OF DOCTORAL DEGREE